-Landlords are also bound by the Protection from Eviction Act 1977, so you cannot be evicted unless a possession order has been obtained through the courts first.
-If there is no written tenancy agreement, then the landlord has no authority to make any deductions from a tenancy deposit, when you leave.
-If the landlord tries to make any deductions from a deposit, and you challenge the deductions, you will succeed at adjudication.
+Landlords are also bound by the Protection from Eviction Act 1977, so you cannot be evicted unless a possession order has been obtained through the courts.
+If there is no written tenancy agreement, the landlord has no authority to make any deductions from a tenancy deposit when you leave.
+If the landlord tries to make any deductions from your deposit, and you challenge the deductions, you will succeed at adjudication.
 You might be able to use these last two facts to leverage a tenancy agreement from the landlord/agent at the start of your tenancy.

 Section 4.1 of the Universal Credit Guidance states: